Tone Meter

 Say it the right way.
 Every time.

 The Kidtime tone meter reads your draft before you send, flags hostility, and offers a neutral, child-focused rewrite — so every message lands the way you meant it.
+Built for coparenting communication, especially high-conflict situations, using the BIFF method and other family-law-tested frameworks.

 Why coparents use the tone meter